skellis46/slipbox/somatics unlimited.md

 - see also [[explaining away (Whitehead)]] re abstractions: "denied the status of proper existence"

 - seems like these are closer to the level of myths or beliefs.
 Even hopes, wishes or desires.

+### method, repetition and refutation

+> also refer to the validation methods of phenomenology and Buddhist practices saying it ‘[...] is derived from its ability to transform progressively our lived experience and self-understanding’ (Varela et al. 1991: xix), a validation that also applies to somatic practices, given that it can only be measured from the observation of changes perceived by the individuals directly involved in the experience. [@silvagrebler-2020-reflection p.18]

+- is this the issue -- "can only be measured"?
+But does that mean we get to say anything we want about it?

 - there's a bigger question about how we find things out.
 A question of method. how is it that we come to make this claim? methods are discipline specific.
 JDSP is full of many many kinds of methods: scientific interventions, ethnography, practice research, phenomenology, various qualitative practices (some with content analysis, some more akin to case studies) dance analysis, reflections, descriptions, various combinations of these.
 Many unstated.
 That is, it's not so clear how the writer got to say the things they are saying.
 Opinion.
 - where is place for the 'rational' in this conversation?
 - how might each of us justify the things we say?